AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-3-interval-bound-propagation.md

 m\in[0.5-0.4,\;1.1-0]=[0.1,1.1].
 $$

-That interval is sound, but it has already forgotten that both scores use the same $h_2$.
-Its lower endpoint combines the smallest cat score, which uses
-$h_2=0$, with the largest other score, which uses $h_2=0.2$.
-One hidden value cannot be both numbers at once.
+That interval contains every possible margin, but it has forgotten that both scores use the same $h_2$.
+Its lower endpoint combines the smallest cat score, which uses $h_2=0$, with the largest other score, which uses $h_2=0.2$.
+One hidden value cannot take both values at once.

 The property depends directly on the score difference, so we first combine the two final-layer formulas into that shared expression: